embedded-systems-design/project_esd_website_source/content/cadence/manufacturing-pcbs/running-a-design-for-manufacturing-check-in-dfm-now.md

 title: Running a Design for Manufacturing Check in DFM Now
 ---

+## This process has been replaced with a superior web-based [Peralta Studios DFM Checker](https://peraltastudios.engineering.asu.edu/wp-content/uploads/2021/08/dfmchecker.html).

 ## Introduction

 Designs created in an ECAD program may be electrically correct on the screen, but are ultimately constrained by the capabilities of your fabrication equipment.
 This tutorial walks through how to use the program [DFM Now](https://www.numericalinnovations.com/pages/dfm-now-free-gerber-viewer) to verify that a design is able to be manufactured by the [LPKF ProtoMat S63](https://www.lpkfusa.com/datasheets/prototyping/s63.pdf) in PRLTA 109.